-On the basis of this initial evaluation:

-- I find that the project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - I find that, although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions on the project have been made or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - □ I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - ☐ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier ENVIRONMENTAL IMPACT REPORT or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a "Potentially Significant Impact" or a "Less Than Significant Impact With Mitigation Incorporated" as indicated by the checklist on the following pages.
+Aesthetics Agriculture Resources and Forestry Resources Air Quality $\boxtimes$ Biological Resources X Cultural Resources Energy $\boxtimes$ Geology /Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology / Water Quality Land Use / Planning Mineral Resources Noise Population / Housing Public Services Recreation Transportation $\boxtimes$ Tribal Cultural Resources Utilities / Service Systems Wildfire X Mandatory Findings of Significance B. D ETERMINATION: On th ne basis of this initial evaluation: I find that the project COULD N DECLARATION will be prepare IOT d. have a significant effect on the e nviro onment, and a NEGATIVE not be a significant effect in this cas oject could have a significant effec e because revisions on the project TED NEGATIVE DECLARATION t hav e been made or agreed to I find that the proposed proje ENVIRONMENTAL IMPACT RE ect EPO MAY have a significant effect of RT is required. on 1 the environment, and an I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier ENVIRONMENTAL IMPACT REPORT or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+Signature: One Associate Planner 1/16/24 Date Date Signa ture: Name, Title 1 Senior Planner Dat 1/14/24 e